How To Identify an Ideal Cross-promotional Partner

 That being said, thinking outside the box can be beneficial when it comes to cross promos.
 For example, maybe there’s a show about dogs that doesn’t seem like a match for my hypothetical wine show.
 But if the hosts spend 10 minutes every episode pouring a glass of vino and discussing it, it could be a good opportunity for an authentic collaboration.

-Some shows prefer to do only host-read swaps (which can often lend to authenticity and increase effectiveness of the ad) while others will only trade pre-produced audio files.
+Some shows prefer to do only host-read swaps (which can often lend to authenticity and increase the effectiveness of the ad) while others will only trade pre-produced audio files.
 Depending on what works best for you and your recording schedule, you might have a preference for one of these over the other.
 If so, it’s helpful to know that in advance of coordinating any swaps so you can effectively communicate with potential partners, offer flexibility when possible, and find a show that has the same priorities.

-As your cross-promo delivers (and especially once it concludes), it’s key to take a look at performance metrics.
-When possible, we recommend tracking this through attribution platforms like Chartable.
-You’ll be able to see how many converted devices and downloads resulted from a promo in addition to an overall conversion rate.
 At The Podglomerate, we have a different conversion rate benchmark based on the genre and promo variables.
 For example, branded shows tend to have lower conversion rates overall.
-It’s also important to remember that listeners who discover your show through cross-promos tend to be more retentive and over time, and that multiple cross-promos can help you grow your show in a sustainable way.
+It’s also important to remember that listeners who discover your show through cross-promos tend to be more retentive over time and that multiple cross-promos can help you sustainably grow your show.
 The chart below shows an example of one way to track these promotions.
 Based on conversion rates, we’d recommend more swaps with SHOW C and other podcasts like it.
 Likewise, SHOW A and SHOW B are likely not the best fit for your audience.

 By now you probably have a few ideas for ideal cross-promo partners for your show.
 Over time, these kinds of collaborations get easier as you develop relationships with podcasting peers, discover new shows, and find out what works (and what doesn’t) for your podcast.
 Staying up-to-date on industry newsletters is one great way to learn about potential partnership opportunities.